 Description This activity consists of preparing a report that analyzes the main applications of revenue management to tourism industries.
 The idea of this activity is to use and exploit the methods studied over the course to explain how tourism companies make demand management decisions.
-With this aim, these activities should allow students to develop teamwork skills, such as coordination, organization, control and collaboration capabilities.
+With this aim, these activities should allow students to develop teamwork skills, such as coordination, organization, control and collaboration capabilities of the topic under question.